fortrabbit/help/docs/504-errors.md

 ## 504 error behavior

 * 504 errors will be shown after a longer time of trying to load a page
+* 504 errors here are sometimes rendered using a fortrabbit error page template
 * 504 errors often occur out without code changes
 * 504 errors are sometimes connected to traffic patterns
 * 504 errors are sometimes caused by editorial changes in a CMS